fbpx

 A pet deposit can be charged to cover damage expected from a pet living in the home.
 It is best to add this to the total deposit you are charging, rather then calling it a separate pet deposit.
 The reasoning for this is because if you call it a pet deposit, you can only use it for pet-related damage.
 For example, if you plan to charge a security deposit of $1,000, then they inform you that they have a pet, you would add the additional deposit to the $1,000.
 Pet deposits usually are usually between $200-$500.

 A pet deposit plus security deposit cannot exceed the rules outlined above.
-For example, if you want to charge them an extra $500 deposit for a pet, this can’t be more than twice the rent for unfurnished and three times the rent for furnished.
+For example, if you want to charge them an extra $500 deposit for a pet, this can’t be more than one month’s rent.

 Also, keep in mind that pets and service animals are not the same thing.
 You cannot charge rent for service animals.
 To learn more about service animals laws, check out our blog